Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 Chiron could have lived forever in pain.
 Instead, he chose to give up his immortality.
 He offered it to Prometheus (yes, the fire-theft guy) and was allowed to die.
 Zeus, moved by Chiron's sacrifice and his lifetime of teaching, placed him among the stars.

 The story isn't about adventure in the way you'd expect for Sagittarius.
 It's about wisdom earned through suffering, about choosing mortality over eternal pain, about the teacher who gave away everything, including his own life, for the benefit of others.
+Turquoise, the stone most associated with Sagittarius, carries a similar thread.
+It's been called the traveller's stone for thousands of years, carried by people on journeys both literal and philosophical.
+Persian traders brought it along the Silk Road.
+Tibetan culture considers it a stone of wisdom.
+The connection between the archer's search for meaning and a stone worn by seekers for millennia is not accidental.

 Why an archer in the sky